-you can speak to any member of staff of your choice.
+• you can speak to any member of staff of your choice.
 Those staff will listen and support you but we have a team of DSLs in our school who have a specific role to support children and therefore it is likely that the staff members will talk to them or arrange for you to.
-The names and photos of DSLs are posted around the school.